maxnth/LineAug/README.md

   -gt GROUND_TRUTH, --ground_truth GROUND_TRUTH
                         Extension of the ground truth text files.
   -n N                  Number of augmented line image variants to create for each input.
-  -mbg, --mean_background
-                        Whether to set the background to the mean color of the input line image.
+  -bg, --background     Whether to add noise to the background of the line image.
   -e, --enumerate       Enumerate output file names instead of using input file names.
 ```